hakichris/Financial-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse.org
+I would like to thank Microverse.org and Nelson Sakwa. a very big thank you.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>